osmcode/osmium-tool/man/osmium-getid.md

 -h, --help
 :   Show usage help.

--i, --id-file=FILE
+-i, --id-file[=FILE]
 :   Read IDs from file instead of from the command line.
+Use without a filename
-Each line of the
-    file must start with an ID in the format described above.
-Lines can optionally contain a space character after the ID.
+    or the special name "-" to read from *stdin*.
+Each line of the file must start with an ID in the format described above.
+Lines can optionally contain a space character or a hash sign ('#') after the ID.
     Any characters after that are ignored.
 (This allows files in OPL format to be read.)
-Empty lines and lines starting with '#' are also ignored.
+Empty lines are also ignored.

 -o, --output=FILE
 :   Name of the output file.
 Default is '-' (*stdout*).